czetsuya/google-oauth-react-redux/README.md

 # Google OAuth React Redux

-This demo project integrates Google Auth Library with React Redux to provide an OAuth login.
+This project integrates Google Auth Library with React Redux to provide an OAuth login.

 ## Authors